Tantrix in Your Country

 • Consider forcing multiple tiles to be beneficial before endgame, bad after endgame.

-Robot's Lookahead Manager
+Robot's Traditional Lookahead Manager

 Tantrix is unusual because players can make several moves per turn.
 The Robot considers all forced move sequences in any order, and all forced moves the opponent will have to make before his free moves.
 Consequently, it has a pretty good idea of how to play in ways that will force other tiles to be played in favourable ways.
 It does NOT consider what the opponent's free move might be in response, and It does NOT consider what tiles might be drawn to replace the tiles it has played.
 Also, an absolute limit of 5 (or so) tiles is imposed to keep the number of moves examined down to a reasonable number.
+The lookahead manager does not attempt to use alpha/beta or any other standard tree pruning methods, because they would be of very little use given the limited depth of the lookahead.

 The lookahead manager used by Goodbot is slightly more sophisticated.
 It removes the low limit of 5 forced tiles, and adds alpha-beta to get the speed back up (alpha-beta doesn't change the result) It adds the option to look a little deeper during endgame, and to manage it's time to avoid runaway searches when a cascade of forced tiles occurs.